dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

       - think hard about problems without cheating by applying today's knowledge/technology
       - how would aristotle have reached these conclusions?
       - could the ancient greeks known this and if so, how did they reach those conclusions?
-- as we hurtle towards relative omniscience and relative omnipotence,
+- as we hurtle towards relative omniscience and relative omnipotenc
   - isn't it important for us to discuss what makes a group worthy of ...
     - ... "handling this power?" i think that's what i meant to write